 Harbes Family Farms and Vineyards

 across the street (715 Sound Avenue; 631- 298-0800).
-The farmyard offers a barnyard, farmer's market, and a country cafe.
-Attractions include a bouncy house, a pedal cart racetrack, goat mountain goat, shetland ponies, bunnyville, and new this year, Charlotte's Web.
+The farmyard offers a barnyard, farmer's market and a country cafe.
+Attractions include a bouncy house, a pedal cart racetrack, goat mountain goat, shetland ponies and bunnyville.

 Garden of Eve Organic Farm